linux-system-roles/metrics/README.md

 Uses features of Performance Co-Pilot (PCP) v5+, Redis v5+ and Grafana v6+.
 However, use of Grafana and Redis is optional (disabled by default).

+## Limitations

+The Grafana and Redis packages must be available on the managed host in order to enable the `metrics_graph_service` and `metrics_query_service` options respectively.
+Those options are thus supported on RHEL/CentOS starting from major version 8, because earlier versions do not have those packages.
+(On earlier versions you may enable EPEL repositories as a workaround, but the role is not guaranteed to work with EPEL packages, as this case is not tested enough.)

 ## Role Variables

     metrics_monitored_hosts: []